You’ve got to invest in ASX shares to win

 In Under the Radar Report's own accounts we put varying amounts of money to work, between 20-50% of our funds employed.
 In some cases we got the timing right.
 I’m talking about stocks that include Kogan (KGN), Seven West Media (SWM) and Infomedia (IFM) and others.

 In tomorrow’s Under the Radar stock report we are taking profits on some of those stocks where we were fortunate to get the timing right.
-If you are a small cap investor we recommend you read this stock report.
-To do so, sign up to our free trial.

 When small cap investors should engage in an ASX sell transaction

 For small cap investors, our take profits recommendations are on ASX shares that have climbed between 30% and 65% in the past month since our positive recommendations.
 Another that is up 15-20% over that period we have chosen to downgrade to hold.
 Basically, a rule of thumb for any small cap investor is that if your profit doesn’t exceed 20% we don’t think it’s worth engaging in a sell transaction.

 Try getting an index linked ETF return in that ball park.